Saturday-morning cartoon: 1980s: Deregulation and toyetic programs

 Beginning in the late 1980s, networks commissioned new series based on legacy properties that would appeal to nostalgia and to a whole family audience, including ABC's reviving the Scooby-Doo franchise with A Pup Named Scooby-Doo and commissioning The New Adventures of Winnie the Pooh from The Walt Disney Company, both series being major successes.
 The move was largely driven by the adoption of the people meter, which ABC believed that younger children could not operate and which ABC blamed for the network's poor viewership with its younger-skewing lineup featuring the likes of The Little Clowns of Happytown.
+The networks had long noticed that much of the Saturday morning cartoon audience already had a built-in audience of parents who also enjoyed the programs as early as the mid-1970s.
 CBS likewise focused its content on established properties, bringing the comic strip Garfield (which had produced a number of successful specials already) to Saturday morning with what would become the long-running Garfield and Friends and pairing the show with live-action children's series hosted by fictional characters originally created for adult audiences, Pee-wee Herman (Pee-Wee's Playhouse) and Ernest P. Worrell (Hey Vern, It's Ernest!).
+By the end of the decade, Saturday-morning cartoons would begin to face erosion and splintering of its core audience as American homes widely adopted having videocassette recorder as standard parts of their entertainment centers and cable television offered a wider array of options.

-Decline
+1990s: Changing media landscape

-Despite increased competition from cable television networks (such as Nickelodeon, Cartoon Network, and Disney Channel), Saturday-morning and weekday cartoon blocks continued to remain popular in the 1990s.
-Examples included Disney's Disney Afternoon in syndication, Fox's Fox Kids, UPN's UPN Kids, CBS's CBS Saturday, The WB's Kids' WB, and Amazin' Adventures (later Bohbot Kids Network) in syndication.
+Despite increased competition from cable television networks (such as Nickelodeon, Cartoon Network, and Disney Channel), Saturday-morning and weekday cartoon blocks continued to remain popular in the 1990s and 2000s.
+Examples included Disney's Disney Afternoon in syndication, Fox's Fox Kids, ABC's One Saturday Morning (later ABC Kids), UPN's UPN Kids (later Disney's One Too), CBS's CBS Saturday, The WB's Kids' WB, and Amazin' Adventures (later Bohbot Kids Network) in syndication.

 From 1992 however, the "Big Three" traditional major networks and their affiliates began replacing their Saturday-morning animated programming with weekend editions of their morning news programs, and live-action teen-oriented series.
-Multiple factors contributed to the change, among them an increasingly competitive market fueled by the multi-channel transition, a boom in first-run syndicated content and the introduction of home video and video games; increasing restrictions on advertising and educational content mandates; and broader cultural changes stemming from an increase in no-fault divorces and the end of the post-World War II baby boom.
+Multiple factors contributed to the change, among them an increasingly competitive market fueled by the multi-channel transition, a boom in first-run syndicated content and the introduction of home video and video games; increasing restrictions on advertising, educational content mandates and a boom in fully-animated educational content on public television such as The Magic School Bus and Arthur; and broader cultural changes stemming from an increase in no-fault divorces and the end of the post-World War II baby boom.
+Attempting to pair the newscasts with the remaining cartoons was largely unsuccessful because the two program formats drew widely different audiences that did not lend themselves to leading in and out of each other, leading to viewership oddities (such as NBC's children's block having an average viewership age of over 40 years old).